John Weld-Forester, 2nd Baron Forester

-Political career
+Early life

+Forester was born in Sackville Street, London, on 9 August 1801.
+The Prince of Wales, later King George IV, a friend of his father, was his godfather.
+He was the eldest son of Cecil Weld-Forester, 1st Baron Forester, and Lady Katherine Mary Manners.
+His father assumed the additional surname of Weld in 1811, upon inheriting Willey Park from his cousin George Forester.

+His paternal grandparents were Anne (née Townshend) Forester and Lt-Col. Cecil Forester, MP for Wenlock.
+Among his extended family was uncle Maj.
+Francis Forester (MP for Wenlock who married Lady Louisa Vane, a daughter of the 1st Duke of Cleveland).
+His maternal grandparents were Charles Manners, 4th Duke of Rutland and Lady Mary Isabella Somerset (a daughter of Elizabeth Berkeley and the 4th Duke of Beaufort).

+Career

 Forester was elected to the House of Commons for Wenlock in 1826, a seat he held until 1828, when he succeeded his father as second Baron Forester and entered the House of Lords.
 In 1841 he was appointed Captain of the Honourable Corps of Gentlemen-at-Arms in the Tory administration of Sir Robert Peel, which he remained until the government fell in 1846.
 He was admitted to the Privy Council in 1841.

 Associations with Disraeli

 He was a friend of Benjamin Disraeli.
 Through Lord Forester's mother, another friend of Disraeli, Lord John Manners (later Duke of Rutland), a figure in Disraeli's Young England movement, was his own second cousin.

 Lord Forester secured Disraeli's nomination as Tory parliamentary candidate for Shrewsbury for the 1841 General Election.
 Disraeli was subsequently returned as M.P., despite bitter opposition at the election, and held the seat until the 1847 General Election, when he contested and was subsequently elected for Buckinghamshire.

 Later in life Disraeli, then a widower, had a simultaneous correspondence with two of Forester's sisters, the then-married Selina, Countess of Bradford and widowed Anne Elizabeth, Countess of Chesterfield.
 A collection of over 1,100 letters he wrote to the former between 1875 and his death in 1881, during most of which period he was Prime Minister, are preserved at Weston Park, Staffordshire.